OfficeDev/office-js-docs-pr/docs/outlook/onmessagesend-onappointmentsend-events.md

 # [Web/New Outlook on Windows (preview)](#tab/web)

-In Outlook on the web or on [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627), a user must remain on the message being sent until the Smart Alerts add-in completes processing it.
+In Outlook on the web or in [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627), a user must remain on the message being sent until the Smart Alerts add-in completes processing it.
 Otherwise, once the user navigates away from the item, the add-in terminates the Smart Alerts operation and saves a draft to the mailbox's **Drafts** folder.

 ---